Work with Us

-We currently hold virtual interviews each Tuesday and Thursday between 2:00 PM and 4:00 PM.
-To participate, please first bring your resume to our home office, located at 10850 Gold Center Drive, Suite 325, Rancho Cordova, CA 95670.
+We currently hold open interviews on Wednesdays between 2:00 pm and 4:00 pm.
+Please bring your resume to our home office, located at 10850 Gold Center Drive, Rancho Cordova, CA 95670.

 TPCP’s goal is to structure an internship/trainee program that is exemplary, well-organized, and a comprehensive experience for interns/trainees.
 Each site structures an internship/trainee experience to best meet the needs of the interns/trainees via a tailored description of their program and the service recipients’ service provision.

 Our hope is that through offering these internship opportunities, more mental health professionals will bring enthusiasm and a belief that “a diagnosis is not a destiny” to their work with those experiencing psychiatric disabilities.

 Interns and trainees come to TPCP at different stages in their professional development from their college/university programs (i.e., last year of their Bachelors, 1st, 2nd, 3rd year of Master’s, and Doctorate programs).
 TPCP also accepts interns with placement requirements from the fields of psychology and sociology.
 The internship/trainee-ship responsibilities at TPCP will uphold and continue the structured expectation and rich learning opportunities currently offered through their school/university programs.

 Based on their level of experience, each intern receives clinical supervision supported by an examination of the theoretical and empirical literature, which includes:

 - Therapeutic and supervisory alliance based on effective practices in supervision